Technology Entrepreneurship and Innovation in Israel

 - A city sacred to Judaism, Christianity, and Islam, Jerusalem is a meeting of past and present, of ancient roots and modern innovations.
 In addition, this thriving metropolis is rich in art galleries and museums, theaters and concert halls, restaurants and dance clubs.

-All students will enroll in one of the following course for three credit hours:
+All students will enroll in one of the following courses for three credit hours:

 - ENGR 500: Individual Research in Engineering, with applicability to various Engineering degrees